An enriched small object argument over a cofibrantly generated base: Introduction

-{\bf Acknowledgements.} I would like to thank my doctoral advisor John Bourke for suggesting to me an interesting topic to investigate, for many fruitful discussions, for carefully reading drafts of the paper, and for many suggestions on how to improve presentation.
-I would also like to thank Simon Henry for a helpful discussion on the broad picture of enriched small object arguments, and Nathanael Arkor for telling me about locally graded categories.
+{\bf Acknowledgements.} I would like to thank my doctoral advisor John Bourke for suggesting to me an interesting topic to investigate, for many fruitful discussions, for carefully reading drafts of the paper, and for many helpful suggestions on how to improve presentation.
+I am also grateful to the anonymous referee for many suggestions which substantially improved the presentation.
+Furthermore, I would like to thank Simon Henry for a helpful discussion on the broad picture of enriched small object arguments, and Nathanael Arkor for telling me about locally graded categories.